Women and Children's Horizons to host Mardi Gras Gala Saturday

 Grab your beads and masks: The Women and Children’s Horizons annual Mardi Gras Gala is back in-person for another year of Cajun-American food, costumes, games and fun Saturday night.

-The event, which is from 5 p.m. to 8 p.m. at St. Joseph Catholic Academy, 2401 69th St., is reservation-only, but there is still time to save a seat.
-Reservations can be made at wchkenosha.org/events.
+The event, from 5 p.m. to 8 p.m. at St. Joseph Catholic Academy, 2401 69th St., is reservation-only, but there is still time to save a seat.
+Reservations, which must be made by Wednesday, can be made at wchkenosha.org/events.
 Single reservations are $80, and tables of eight are $625.

 Sponsorships are still available.
 To learn more about sponsorship prices, visit wchkenosha.org/events and click the “click here to register online” link.